10 sinking fund examples that actually work

 • Say: “Italy Vacation – May 2026”

 Make a list of upcoming expenses within the next 6 to 24 months.
+You can even create a high-priority and low-priority sinking funds list, so you know which goals to tackle first.
 These could include:

 • Annual car insurance premiums